 ISRS 4410.40 specifies the mandatory elements of the compilation report.
 The report is shorter than an audit or review report, but every element serves a specific purpose.

-The report must include a title, an addressee, and identification of the financial statements compiled (including the entity name, the period, and the applicable framework).
-It must contain a description of the practitioner's responsibilities, a description of management's responsibilities, and a statement that the practitioner has compiled the financial statements based on information provided by management using the practitioner's accounting and financial reporting expertise.
+The report must include a title, an addressee, and identification of the FS compiled (including the entity name, the period covered, the applicable framework, and the date).
+It must contain a description of the practitioner’s responsibilities, a description of management’s responsibilities, and a statement that the practitioner has compiled the FS based on information provided by management using the practitioner’s accounting and financial reporting expertise.

-ISRS 4410.40(k) requires a statement identifying the applicable financial reporting framework and, if the framework is a special-purpose framework, a description of that framework or reference to the note in the financial statements that describes it.
+ISRS 4410.40(k) requires a statement identifying the applicable financial reporting framework and, if the framework is a special-purpose framework, a description of that framework or reference to the note in the FS that describes it.
+For Jansen Metaalbewerking, this would reference RJ for small legal entities.

-If the financial statements are prepared under a special-purpose framework or if there's a restriction on distribution, ISRS 4410.40(l) requires an emphasis paragraph drawing attention to this.
+If the FS are prepared under a special-purpose framework or if there’s a restriction on distribution, ISRS 4410.40(l) requires an emphasis paragraph drawing attention to this.
+For FS compiled for a specific bank’s covenant monitoring under RJ 396, the practitioner should consider whether a restriction on distribution is appropriate.

 The NBA’s standard text for compilation reports (samenstellingsverklaring) follows ISRS 4410.40 but uses specific Dutch phrasing.
 If you’re reporting in Dutch, use the NBA’s model text as a starting point rather than translating the ISRS report template directly.
 The model text was drafted to satisfy both the ISRS requirements and Dutch professional standards.